ParallelMaths/parallel/pages/7-13-good-will-hunting.md

 ---
 [](/resources/good-will-hunting/angle-question-answer.png){width=240}

-Let the angle shown be _y_°.
+Let the unmarked acute angle be `y°`.
 Because the angles at a point total 360°, we have `y + 303 = 360`.
 Therefore `y = 360 - 303 = 57`.

 Because the alternate angles formed by a line which cuts a pair of parallel